symonk/symonk.github.io/_posts/2017-03-21-Basic-SQL-Queries.md

 ### View all records in a particular database table

-	Select * FROM Employees (Lists all columns with every record in Employees)
+List all columns with every record in Employees:

+    Select * FROM Employees

 ### View certain columns from a particular database table

-	Select EmployeeID, Employee FirstName FROM Employees (Lists all records in the Employees table, however results will only return the EmployeeID and FirstName columns
+Lists all records in the Employees table, however results will only return the EmployeeID and FirstName columns:

+	Select EmployeeID, Employee FirstName FROM Employees

 ### Utilising the WHERE clause to filter out unwanted data

-	Select EmployeeID, Employee FirstName FROM Employees WHERE FirstName = 'Simon' (Lists every record from the Employees table (displaying their EmployeeID and FirstName column data only, However - Only records where the Firstname is "Simon" will be displayed to the user)
+Lists every record from the Employees table (displaying their EmployeeID and FirstName column data only, However - Only records where the Firstname is "Simon" will be displayed to the user:

+	Select EmployeeID, Employee FirstName FROM Employees WHERE FirstName = 'Simon'

 ### WHERE clause opposition - where something is not